 Paid Parental Leave

-UCF is proud to offer paid parental leave as a new family-friendly benefit for in-unit faculty.
-This leave option helps provide a supportive environment for all faculty to balance work and family commitments.
+UCF is proud to offer paid parental leave and modified instructional duties (MID) as a family-friendly benefit for in-unit faculty.
+These leave options help provide a supportive environment for all faculty to balance work and family commitments.
 Faculty members can choose between one semester of paid parental leave or modified instructional duties (MID), if that helps them better adapt to parenthood while maintaining their scholarship.

 To apply for in-unit paid parental leave, please submit the Parental Leave Request form and In-unit Paid Parental Leave Memorandum of Understanding to your Chair/Director and Dean’s office a minimum of 3 months prior to the anticipated beginning of the leave.
 These completed forms should be forwarded to Human Resources – Leave Administration (email@example.com) as soon as possible.

 Upon receipt, Human Resources will send you a standard Family Medical Leave notice letter package with the appropriate Certification of Healthcare Provider (CHCP) Form.
 The CHCP is needed 30 days prior to your leave of absence, so a letter may be provided documenting your UCF leave of absence, payroll status, Family Medical Leave designation and the requirements to return to work.

 Following the birth or adoption of a child, in-unit faculty who normally have an instructional assignment meet with their supervisor:

 - the assignment may be changed to a non-instructional assignment for the academic semester during which the child is expected to arrive; or

 - the employee’s work schedule may be altered.

 - once the modified plan is agreed to by the employee and his or her supervisor, it shall be reviewed by the dean or vice president.
 The dean or vice president shall either approve the modified work plan, or work in collaboration with the supervisor and employee to reach an acceptable solution.